barumau/pandunia/eng/K-kurse.md

 ### Answers to the Exercises

-1. mi's shefe vil feste.
+1. mi su xefe festa a vil.
-2. mi did have du vaf.
+2. mi have du vaf a pas.
-3. tu nun yam supa.
+3. tu yam supa a zai.
-4. hi safi kamre a preden.
+4. da safi kamre a preden.
 5. mau yam milke a posden.
-6. tu's ma feste a prenoche.
+6. tu su ma festa a prenoce.